 ‘Samaria Hotel on Kidonias Street.’
 I said.
 He grunted as if he knew where it was.

 With a sudden jerk accompanied by a grinding of the gears the car jerked forwards and moved off.
 It left the relatively smooth surface of the landing platform and plunged across a rough stony path.
 We rolled and rocked holding onto our seats and searching for handles, there were none in sight.
-The car mounted a low hill and bounced onto an asphalt road, the main highway to Chania that ran along the southern coast line within sight of the sea.
+The car mounted a low hill and bounced onto an asphalt road, the main highway to Chania that ran along the southern coastline within sight of the sea.
 Settling back in our seats we gradually got used to the swaying and bumping of the old banger.
 We drove past miles of rocky terrain covered in low bushes light brown in colour, parched dry from the lack of rain.
 After about an hour without seeing any evidence of any habitation we climbed a small hill and saw on the top a small café.

 ‘We stop,’ Lefteris announced suddenly pointing to the building.
 Later sitting in the shade of a large multicolored umbrella sipping chilled tea, life had suddenly become almost bearable as I rubbed my bruised backside.
 Madam, our driver’s sister had served us, a buxom woman in her early forties.
 She spoke a smattering of English and told us how she had been a small girl when they came - the Germans, she struggled to mention the word.

 She remembered how they had taken over her home and arrested her father.